Asbestos and Mesothelioma in the United Kingdom

-Asbestos and mesothelioma in the United Kingdom have been even bigger problems for workers than in the United States.[1]
+Asbestos and mesothelioma continue to be serious problems in the United Kingdom, although statistics show that the number of new diagnoses is finally decreasing.[1]
 Many major manufacturers in the country, including big names like Turner & Newall, contributed to high rates of asbestos-related illnesses.
-At the same time, laws protecting workers did not exist until the 1980s.[2]
+Laws protecting workers did not exist until the 1980s.[2]

 Facts About Asbestos and Mesothelioma in the UK